heroku/sf-functions-python/README.md

 ## Deploy the Python Function

-The remaining commands need to be executed from the **root of your SFDX project**, so change into that directory now:
+Change to the root directory of your SFDX project before committing changes and running your function.

 ```sh
 cd ../../